 In addition to established music Dissidia includes a number of it’s own original songs which are typically limited to cut scenes and menus, but are great nonetheless.
 The title track is a bombastic, triumphant arrangement that harkens back to the coliseum fanfare that accompanied gladiators in ancient days!

 EX Mode is to Dissidia what super moves are to Street Fighter.
 As you battle your opponent each successful attack causes little pieces of EX power to fly out and hang around suspended in the air.
 As you pass by you will absorb them and fill your EX Gauge (some accessories allow you to greatly increase your absorption range, which is very useful).
 On occasion all the little EX chips coalesce to form an EX Core, which can greatly increase your gauge within seconds.
 Filling the gauge allows you to go into EX Mode by pressing R+Square.

 EX Mode is a glorious thing.
 Each fighter does something different in EX Mode and some of the changes are both familiar and fantastic:

 - Cloud: Equip Ultima weapon (sword changes to Ultima)

 - Tifa: Equip Premium heart (fists equipped with Premium heart weapon)

 - Bartz: Job Mastered (reference to job system in FF5)

 - Shantotto: 2hr Ability (reference to 2 hour job ability in FF11)

-- Shantotto: Manafont (references an ability from FF11, doesn’t lose BRAVE after successfully delivering an HP attack.
-In FF11 allowed black mages to cast without using MP for a short period of time)
+- Shantotto: Manafont (references an ability from FF11, doesn’t lose Brave after successfully delivering an HP attack.
+In FF11 it allowed black mages to cast without using MP for a short period of time)

 - Bartz: Goblin punch (does unblockable HP damage, if Bartz and opponent are the same level damage is multiplied by 8 – just like in FF5!)